Skip to main content

 To add a new page, click on the " + New Page" button

-Within each page you can choose from a list of questions
+Within each page you can choose from a list of questions and activities.

 • Rating: Involves asking participants to rate concepts, such as satisfaction, ease, or likelihood to recommend.